Organ (music): Reed or pump organ

 The chord organ was invented by Laurens Hammond in 1950.
 It provided chord buttons for the left hand, similar to an accordion.
 Other reed organ manufacturers have also produced chord organs, most notably Magnus from 1958 to the late 1970s.

-Electronic organs
+Electronic and electromechanical organs

 Since the 1930s, pipeless electric instruments have been available to produce similar sounds and perform similar roles to pipe organs.
 Many of these have been bought both by houses of worship and other potential pipe organ customers, and also by many musicians both professional and amateur for whom a pipe organ would not be a possibility.
 Far smaller and cheaper to buy than a corresponding pipe instrument, and in many cases portable, they have taken organ music into private homes and into dance bands and other new environments, and have almost completely replaced the reed organ.

 Hammond

 The Hammond organ was the first successful electric organ, released in the 1930s.
 It used mechanical, rotating tonewheels to produce the sound waveforms.
 Its system of drawbars allowed for setting volumes for specific sounds, and it provided vibrato-like effects.
 The drawbars allow the player to choose volume levels.
 By emphasizing certain harmonics from the overtone series, desired sounds (such as 'brass' or 'string') can be imitated.
 Generally, the older Hammond drawbar organs had only preamplifiers and were connected to an external, amplified speaker.
 The Leslie speaker, which rotates to create a distinctive tremolo, became the most popular.

 Though originally produced to replace organs in the church, the Hammond organ, especially the model B-3, became popular in jazz, particularly soul jazz, and in gospel music.
 Since these were the roots of rock and roll, the Hammond organ became a part of the rock and roll sound.
 It was widely used in rock and popular music during the 1960s and 1970s by bands like Emerson, Lake and Palmer, Procol Harum, Santana and Deep Purple.
 Its popularity resurged in pop music around 2000, in part due to the availability of clonewheel organs that were light enough for one person to carry.